-- Arrivals from new crop started in Gujarat and it is likely to pick up in the first week of March.
-Prices of wheat have come down by Rs 50 to Rs 75 per qtl.
-In last one week on back of bumper production prospects.
-Early sowing has prompted early arrival in Gujarat.
-Moisture level in new crop is said to be 10 percent.
-Prices are likely to go down below MSP in Gujarat, traders fear. - India may allow wheat export on bumper crop prospects and huge stock stored out from last year crop.
-Prices are likely to be under pressure in weeks ahead.
+- Arrivals from new crop started in Gujarat and are likely to go up to the level of 20 thousand bags per day in next two weeks.
+Huge old stock too is weighing on the market and prices are likely to come down near MSP level in two three weeks.
+Decision on export may come at the third week of March but it is not going to support market in big way. - Prices are likely to be under pressure in weeks ahead due to rising arrival in Gujarat, excellent crop in other growing regions.
 India's Feb.
-1 wheat stocks were at 19.4 million tons, substantially higher than a target of 8.2 million ton. - India's wheat planting until Feb.
-4 rose 3% from a year earlier to a record, brightening prospects of a bumper crop.
-The wheat sowing area increased to 29.25 million hectares from 28.32 million hectares, the government data showed.
-India, the world's second-largest wheat grower, aims to produce 82 million tons of wheat in 2010-11, up 1.6% from the previous year - However, next three -four weeks are very crucial for wheat crop in terms of estimating final production figure.
+1 wheat stocks were at 19.4 million tons, substantially higher than a target of 8.2 million ton. - However, next three -four weeks are very crucial for wheat crop in terms of estimating final production figure.
 If day temperature continues to rise, arrival for growing regions may start early.
 We need to keep close eye on weather development.
 Parts of northern India such as Uttar Pradesh, Haryana and Punjab resulted to strong boost to wheat crop as crop is currently reported in grain formation stage.
-Therefore anticipation of strong supplies in the near term might add some selling pressure. - Standing crop in Punjab, Haryana, U.P., Rajasthan, M.P. and Bihar is in excellent condition and lower temperature at night is considered to be favourable for better crop growth.
+Therefore anticipation of strong supplies in the near term might add some selling pressure. - India's wheat planting until Feb.
+4 rose 3% from a year earlier to a record, brightening prospects of a bumper crop.
+The wheat sowing area increased to 29.25 million hectares from 28.32 million hectares, the government data showed.
+India, the world's second-largest wheat grower, aims to produce 83.69 million tons of wheat in 2010-11, up 3.3% from the previous year - Standing crop in Punjab, Haryana, U.P., Rajasthan, M.P. and Bihar is in excellent condition and lower temperature at night is considered to be favourable for better crop growth.
 However, concern over rising day temperature is still intact and it may have direct impact on final yield.India's wheat production is estimated to touch an all-time high of 81.47 million tons in2010-11 crop year.
 If temperature goes up in day, market may see early arrival in major growing area. - Punjab has storing capacity of137.68 lakh tons of foodgrains including CWC and SWC.
 Just the same way Haryana has collective storage capacity is 46.6 lakh tons, Rajasthan has 27.81 lakh tons and U.P. has 70.83 lakh tons.
 Total capacity at all India level is 603 lakh tons. - The present boom in wheat prices is likely to last till July when Northern Hemisphere new crop is harvested and new crop finds its way in the global markets.
 Plantings in several countries will be boosted by higher prices and global wheat acreage may rise 3.1% to around 224 million hectares in 2011, the London-based International Grains Council said in a report.
 Global wheat production may rise by 4% to 672 million tons .As for India timing is most crucial given the high price of domestic wheat.
 While parity at the current levels is achievable, margins will evaporate as the global wheat prices decline and the window of opportunity will vanish.